-- 12. Pour only 1.3 L (1.37 US qt, 1.14 Imp.qt) of the specified amount of the recommended engine oil through the engine oil tank filler hole, and then install and tighten the oil tank filler cap. - Start the engine, rev it several times, and then turn it off.
+- 12. Pour only 1.3 L (1.37 US qt, 1.14 Imp.qt) of the specified amount of the recommended engine oil through the engine oil tank filler hole, and then install and tighten the oil tank filler cap. - 13.
+Start the engine, rev it several times, and then turn it off.

 - 14. Remove the engine oil tank filler cap, and then gradually fill the oil tank with the remaining oil quantity while regularly checking the oil level on the dipstick. - 15.
+Check the O-ring for damage, and replace it if necessary. - 16.
 Install and tighten the engine oil tank filler cap.